aryankarim/uncommon-html-tags/README.md

 Contains all HTML elements/tags that are not commonly used amongst newbie developers.
 Has brief explanations and examples for each element.

+## Guide

+Open your favorite [HTML parser](https://codebeautify.org/htmlviewer), and copy example code blocks to see the results.

 ## Authors

 Aryan Karim